Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Synthesizing programs from constructive proofs

 We can form more complicated programs from simpler programs by {\em composition}.
-We can compose automata associated with different agents.
+We can compose automata associated with different or same agents.
+(Note that, since message automata associated with same agent can be composed in our language, we are not relying on a standard notion of parallel composition.)
 Thus, the set (type) $\ff Pgm$ of programs is the smallest set that includes the basic programs such that if $\Pg_1$ and $\Pg_2$ are programs, then so is $\Pg_1 \oplus \Pg_2$. \footnote{Here we are deliberately ignoring the difference between sets and types.}

+Readers familiar with UNITY \cite{CM88} will see some obvious similarities.
+In UNITY, a program consists of an initial condition on a global state, a set of guarded assignment statements that update this state non-deterministically as if running an unbounded loop, and a set of allowed actions.
+As we said earlier, communication occurs through reading and writing shared variables (rather than by message passing, as in Nuprl).
+States in Nuprl are also considerably more expressive than those used in UNITY.